 BIT facility includes a laboratory that performs chemical tests: reaction and cream/string tests, and foam water content (water titration).
-Physical tests are performed by external accredited laboratory either in Thailand and Singapore according to .
-The company has a 5-MT insulated blending tank to produce preblended polyol.
+Physical tests are performed by external accredited laboratory either in Thailand and Singapore according to relevant national and international standards.
+The company has a 5-MT insulated blending tank to produce pre-blended polyol.
 BIT technical personnel consist a chemist with more than 17-year experiences in foam formulation and production.